-Aspect GRI Requirements Response ENVIRONMENTA L MANAGEMENT APPROACH Environmental Materials Policy and practices to reduce and optimise raw material extraction purchased for direct use.
-The Running a Sustainable Business area of our Vision2020 strategy includes commitments to sustainable procurement.
+Aspect GRI Requirements Response ENVIRONMENTAL MANAGEMENT APPROACH Environmental Materials Policy and practices to reduce and optimise raw material extraction purchased for direct use.
+The Operations focus area of our Vision2020 framework includes commitments to sustainable procurement.
 These are supported by our Sustainable Procurement Policy which ensures that we select suppliers that reduce and optimise their environmental impacts, from extraction through to transportation of materials to sites.
 Policy and practices for selecting materials and engaging suppliers, including specifications for certifications, or utilization of preferred or prescribed lists of products and materials.
-Our Sustainable Procurement and Timber policies specify our material selection processes and set out certification requirements (e.g. FSC timber).
-These practices are driven through the Running a Sustainable Business area of our Vision2020 strategy.
+Our Sustainable Procurement Policy specifies our material selection processes and sets out certification requirements (e.g. FSC timber).
+These practices are driven through the Operations focus area of our Vision2020 framework.
 Energy Policy and practices on energy management through all relevant stages of the life cycle.
 Through Vision2020, we manage and reduce energy consumption throughout the product lifecycle - from design through to construction and business operations.
 During design, energy consumption is managed through our commitment to the Code for Sustainable Homes.
-The Running a Sustainable Business area of Vision2020 includes commitments to reduce site and office energy consumption.
+The Operations focus area of Vision2020 includes commitments to reduce site and office energy consumption.
 These efforts are supported by our documented Environmental Management System (aligned to ISO 14001).
-Policy and practices on water use management through all relevant stages of the life cycle.
+Water Policy and practices on water use management through all relevant stages of the life cycle.
 Through Vision2020 we focus on reducing water use throughout our business lifecycle.
-We have a commitment to reducing site water consumption of our operations as part of our Running a Sustainable Business action area.
-The water footprint of our product is reduced through our Building Greener Homes commitment to the Code for Sustainable Homes.
+We have a commitment to reducing site water consumption of our operations as part of our Operations focus area.
+The water footprint of our product is reduced through our Homes commitment to the Code for Sustainable Homes.
 These efforts are supported by our documented Environmental Management System.
-Water Policy and practices on the management of water quality through all relevant stages of the lifecycle.
-Water quality on construction sites is managed through the Running a Sustainable Business action area within Vision2020.
+Policy and practices on the management of water quality through all relevant stages of the lifecycle.
+Water quality on construction sites is managed through the Operations focus area of our Vision2020 framework.
 These efforts are supported through the assessments performed as part of our documented Environmental Management System.
 Policy and practices on drainage and discharge of water.
-Climate change risks (including flooding) are managed within the Building Greener Homes area of Vision2020.
+Climate change risks (including flooding) are managed within the Homes focus area of Vision2020.
+Climate change adaptation commitments may be found within our Places focus area.
 Our documented Environmental Management System also addresses the drainage and discharge of water on construction sites.
 We also comply with all regulations in this area, including the Flood and Water Management Act 2010.